huysentruitw/idento/README.md

 - -As a developer, I want to be able to update an application-
 - -As a developer, I want to be able to delete an application-
 - -As a developer, I want a validation error when creating/updating an application when the application name is already in use-
+- [LOW] As a developer, I want to show the list of application using pagination

 - -As a developer, I want to define the certificate model-
 - -As a developer, I want to have a certificate store-